studiozero/szvr/knols/what_is_studio_zero.md

 image : "#fc0"
 title : "About us"
 sell : "What is Studio Zero?"
-summary : "What is Studio Zero?" description : "Studio Zero is a digital product studio based in London"
+summary : "A digital product studio building immersive products and experiences for the web." description : "A digital product studio building immersive products and experiences for the web."
 ---

 Studio Zero is a digital product studio based in London and we're taking our combined knowledge of 30 years building for the web and bringing all of that to Virtual, Augmented and Mixed reality.